University of Illinois Chicago

 Your safety is a primary focus at UIC.

-UIC Police, whose officers have statewide statutory arrest powers, works closely with the Chicago Police Department.
+UIC Police, whose officers have all the powers possessed by police in cities and by sheriffs, works closely with the Chicago Police Department.
 The department has a long tradition of community policing and patrols the campus and nearby neighborhoods.

-UIC’s free evening transportation service — Red Car — is offered for students, employees and visitors when traveling between university facilities.
+UIC’s free evening transportation service — Night Ride — is offered for students, employees and visitors when traveling between university facilities.

 UIC also offers comprehensive resources for students, faculty and staff dealing with acts of sexual misconduct (i.e. sexual assault, stalking, dating violence, domestic violence), including victim/survivor resources such as counseling services.
 Victims can speak to a specially trained advocate in a safe setting.
 Caring and confidentiality are assured.